Shine 2014: the lowdown on London's midnight marathon

 The walk is open to all men and women aged 13 and older.
 Why not sign up with friends, family or workmates and support each other along the way?
 You'll be walking with 17,000 other Shine walkers on the night.

 Will I be able to manage the walk?

 Not everyone can manage the full marathon distance (26.2 miles), so there is also a half-marathon route.
 The event organisers are also welcoming volunteer helpers who want to lend their support in other ways on the night.

 How do I get involved in Shine 2014?

 You can find out more about Shine 2014 and sign up to help make London shine by going to www.shinewalk.org/timeout.
 The entry fee is £35, which helps cover the cost of putting on the event.
 Registration closes at midnight on Sunday September 14 2014.

-Men, women and teenagers will raise money for Cancer Research UK on the Shine Night Walk on Saturday September 27.
-Sign up now before it's too late.
-Many of the places are already taken, but you can still join the 26-mile marathon walk or the 13-mile half-marathon, passing landmarks like the London Eye in the calm of the night.
+Men, women and teenagers will raise money for Cancer Research UK on the Shine Night Walk on Saturday September 27 2014.
+The 26-mile marathon walk and the 13-mile half-marathon will take in landmarks like the London Eye in the calm of the night.
 You can choose to fund research into 12 specific cancer types, or general lifesaving research.
-Join the fight that doesn't sleep and sign up for Shine now.
+Join the fight that doesn't sleep and register for next year's Shine Night Walk now.

 A tour through gardens and quiet streets from Zoe Swindells who is raising money for research into breast cancer.